mtlynch/mtlynch.io/content/book-reports/the-mom-test/index.md

     > 1. Talk about their life instead of your idea.
     > 1. Ask about specifics in the past instead of generics or opinions about the future.
     > 1. Talk less and listen more.

+### Focus on past experience, not hypotheticals

 * **Don't** ask the customer whether they'd hypothetically use your product.
 * **Do** ask how they currently address the problem your product solves.
 * **Do** ask what alternative solutions they've investigated.
   > If they haven't looked for ways of solving it already, they're not going to look for (or buy) yours.
 * People are often overly optimistic about paying for a product when it's hypothetical.
   * In practice, they're less likely to follow through.
 * **Don't** ask the customer how much they'd pay for a product that solves problem X.
  * **Do** ask how much problem X currently costs them.
 * Other good questions:
   > * Who else should I talk to?
   > * Is there anything else I should have asked?

-* Compliments from the customer are a bad sign.
+### Compliments from the customer are a bad sign

 * Compliments cost nothing, so it's a cheap way for the customer to make the founder feel good without making any real commitment.
 * Even sincere compliments are undesirable because the focus should be on the customer's workflow and not your product idea.
   > Compliments are the fool's gold of customer learning: shiny, distracting, and worthless.

-* Avoid fluff
+### Avoid fluff

 > Fluff comes in 3 cuddly shapes:
 > * Generic claims ("I usually", "I always", "I never")
 > * Future-tense promises ("I would", "I will")
 > * Hypothetical maybes ("I might", "I could")

 * When customers drift into fluff, anchor the conversation to concrete details, such as a specific time they solved the problem in question.

+### Dig deeper into feature requests

 * **Don't** accept customer ideas and feature requests at face value.
 * **Do** probe to understand the motivation behind their suggestion.
 * Example
   * Author built a product for a large enterprise customer.
   * The customer asked for analytics, so the author built a flexible analytics dashboard.
   * Then, customer asked for a CSV export, then PDFs of the dashboard.
   * It turned out that the customer just wanted pretty charts to show their own clients each week and they didn't need the customizable dashboard at all.

-* **Don't** pitch your product during customer interviews.
+### Avoid pitching your product during customer interviews

 > Once you start talking about your idea, they stop talking about their problems.

 * Focus on asking questions that give you the most information about how to proceed.

 > If you get an unexpected answer to a question and it doesn't affect what you're doing, it probably wasn't a terribly important question to begin with.

-* Negative feedback is valuable.
+### Negative feedback is valuable

-  * It protects you from investing too deeply in a product that customers are not excited about.
+* Negative feedback protects you from investing too deeply in a product that customers are not excited about.

-* **Don't** make assumptions about what customers value
+### Don't make assumptions about what customers value

 * Example: Customer says they never go to the gym
   * If you begin asking them what hinders their ability to work out, the customer will contrive reasons, but the deeper issue might just be that the customer doesn't care about going to the gym.
 * Before diving into the details of a problem, first establish whether the customer cares about solving it.

-* "Product risk" vs. "customer risk"
+### "Product risk" vs. "customer risk"

 * **Product risk**: your business may fail due to an inability to deliver the product you promised
   * e.g., you want to sell a solar-powered electric car but find you're unable to build one
 * **Customer risk**: even if you successfully build your product, customers may not be interested in buying
 * The more product risk your idea has, the less you'll be able to validate it entirely through customer conversations.

+### Desired outcome: commitment and advancement

 * Outcome of customer meetings should be **commitment** and **advancement**
   > Commitment &mdash; they are showing they're serious by giving up something they value such as time, reputation, or money.
   >